Geology Department Awards

 R. Preston Hawkins IV Geology Award

-The Hawkins Award was established in 2008 by family, friends, and colleagues of Preston Hawkins and is a permanently endowed fund at Washington and Lee University providing financial assistance to a geology student conducting a field research project or working as a field assistant to a faculty member.
-The award memorializes Preston Hawkins '91.
-He loved geology field work as a student and spent his career as a lead field geologist, respected for his expertise in subsurface exploration in environmental, groundwater, engineering studies, and UXO remediation projects, with North American Exploration of Virginia (NAEVA) Geophysics, Inc. in Charlottesville, VA.
+The Hawkins Award was established by family, friends, and colleagues of Preston Hawkins '91 to assist students conducting field research.
+Preston loved geology field work as a student and spent his career as a lead field geologist, respected for his expertise in subsurface exploration in environmental, groundwater, engineering studies, and UXO remediation projects, with North American Exploration of Virginia (NAEVA) Geophysics, Inc. in Charlottesville, VA.
 Preston was an avid fishermen and outdoorsmen.

 Samuel J. Kozak-Odell S. McGuire-Edgar W. Spencer-Frederick L. Schwab Award